-This document describes installation and operation of the Model 1105W PC Access Software for Windows by Leviton Mfg.
-Co., Inc. This version of the Leviton PC Access Software supports OmniLT, Omni, Omni II, Omni IIe, OmniPro, OmniPro II, Lumina, and Lumina Pro home control systems.
+This document describes installation and operation of the Model 1106W PC Access Software for Windows by Home Automation, Inc. This version of the LEVITON PC Access Software supports OmniLT, Omni, Omni II, Omni IIe, OmniPro II, Lumina, and Lumina Pro home control systems.
 This software package will run under the Windows 95, Windows 98, Windows NT, Windows ME, Windows 2000, Windows XP, and Vista operating systems.

-This software allows a dealer to access a customer's automation system over the telephone or over a direct serial connection (RS-232/RS-485 through a built-in or optional serial interface module) by using an IBM PC compatible computer system, or over a network connection (i.e., Ethernet, Internet) using a secure, encrypted link when connected to an Omni IIe, OmniPro II, Lumina, or Lumina Pro Ethernet port.
+This software allows you to access your automation system over the telephone or over a direct serial connection (RS-232/RS-485 through a built-in or optional serial interface module) by using an IBM PC compatible computer system, or over a network connection (i.e., Ethernet, Internet) using a secure, encrypted link when connected to the Omni IIe, OmniPro II, Lumina, or Lumina Pro Ethernet port.